dverite/postgresql-functions/README.md

 Each string in the first array is replaced by the element at the same index in the second array.

+## strings/utf8_truncate
+Truncate an UTF-8 string to a given number of bytes, respecting the constraint that any multibyte sequence at the end must be complete.

 ## tsearch/dict_maxlen
 A text search dictionary to filter out tokens longer than a given length.